 Snapchat Discover is a new way to explore Stories from different editorial teams.
 It’s the result of collaboration with world-class leaders in media to build a storytelling format that puts the narrative first.

 Discover is new, but familiar.
 That’s because Stories are at the core – there’s a beginning, middle, and end so that editors can put everything in order.
 Every edition is refreshed after 24 hours – because what’s news today is history tomorrow.

 With that in mind, it was clear that publishers would find innovative and meaningful new ways to tell different stories.
 And five years later, given the response that Stories has received with every social media platform adopting it wholescale, it is clear Snapchat was onto something.

-Let’s look at 5 Publishers making a mark on Snapchat Discover.
+Five publishers making a mark on Snapchat Discover

 In addition, they took a page out of more modern, youth-oriented sites like Mashable and Buzzfeed, to create shorter five-point versions of their newsletters, op-eds, and even their famous crossword puzzle.

 Speaking of Mashable, one thing we have to give them is their eagerness to innovate in the news space.
 Mashable took Discover as a chance to relate to their youthful audience that craves the latest in technology.

 Their innovation here was to try out all the different new features that Snapchat offered them with the maze like snap, interactive quizzes, polls, all with the primary goal of increasing engagement.
 This allowed them to become the experts in technology to an audience that was not only native and grew up with iPhones but eager for information.

 And as Mashable took over this platform, they became the first place that the audience turned to.